connecting

 Can Tho’s airport now receives flights from Hanoi and perhaps more will be added from DaNang allowing easier access.

-Phu Quoc Island is becoming the new beach destination with direct flights from Ho Chi Minh and a new service from Bangkok is planned by Bangkok Airways.
+Phu Quoc Island has become the new beach destination with direct flights from Ho Chi Minh and perhaps flights from Bangkok will continue with Bangkok Airways.

 Driving from Ho Chi Minh City will bring you to Cai Be in approx 2.5 hours.
 Enroute visit a Cao Dai Temple– an interesting religion that encompasses all beliefs into one.

 At Cai Be, begin your waterway exploring.
-Local boats bring you to villages where see the life of local farmers who open their homes to visitors to enjoy lunch and to sample their wonderful fruits.
+Local boats bring you to villages where you can experience the life of local farmers who open their homes to visitors to enjoy lunch and to sample their wonderful fruits.
 Local families also produce rice paper and are famous for their home-made candies.

 From Vinh Long, continue by road and bridge to Can Tho.

-Can Tho is another city bustling with energy.
-A great base for visiting the Cai Rang Floating Market and perhaps set off on a bicycle ride on to paths passing rice paddies, ducks, water buffalo and monkey bridges!
+Can Tho is a city bustling with energy.
+It is a great base for visiting the Cai Rang Floating Market and from where you can set off on a bicycle ride on to paths passing rice paddies, ducks, water buffalo, crossing monkey bridges!

 https://www.victoriahotels.asia/